tighten/jigsaw-blog-template/source/_posts/customizing-your-site.md

 ## Styles

 This skeleton comes pre-loaded with [Tailwind CSS](https://tailwindcss.com), a utility CSS framework that allows you to customize and build complex designs without touching a line of CSS.
-There are also a few base Sass files in the `/source/_assets/sass` folder, set up with the expectation that you can add any custom CSS into `_documentation.scss`.
+There are also a few base Sass files in the `/source/_assets/sass` folder, set up with the expectation that you can add any custom CSS into `_blog.scss`.

 > You can also re-work the architecture of the Sass includes any way you’d like; just make sure to keep the `@tailwind` references in your final files.